emapeire/intro-solidity-development/README.md

-# Intro a Ethereum Development
+# Intro to Ethereum Development

 This public repository was developed with the introduction to Solidity by Martín Triay.